Iteration-X/IterationXSP/README.md

 }
 ```

-In a SwiftUI Application : Configure your @main App as follows:
+In a SwiftUI Application : Configure your @main App as follows :

 ```swift
 @main